 Travelers are encouraged to be cautious about their sexual activity while abroad.
 It is important to note that HIV and other STIs are prevalent in all countries, and in some locations may be acutely higher.
 Sexual intercourse can also serve as a mode of transmission for various viral diseases, including the Zika virus.
 One cannot culturally assume that a potential partner is educated about safe sex.
 According to statistics gathered by International SOS, 2-10% of students acquire a Sexually Transmitted Infection or Sexually Transmitted Disease while abroad.
 The most reliable way to prevent infection is to not have sex (i.e., anal, vaginal or oral).
 If you are sexually active, we strongly recommend that you pack condoms, as condoms and other forms of birth control are not widely available in certain countries.
 It is also advisable to discuss vaccination for certain sexually transmitted infections as part of a medical travel consultation.

 Where matters of sexual health and safety are concerned, it is critical to avoid making assumptions about how you are perceived and how you perceive others.
 What you might intend only as friendliness could potentially be interpreted as something significantly more serious.
 Similarly, it is important to make no assumptions about consent.
 Take the initiative to ensure that both you and your partner are mutually communicating.
-More information on sexual violence mitigation and survivor support is available in the traveler safety section.
+More information on sexual violence mitigation and survivor support is available in the safety resources section.

 Columbus is only 902 feet above sea level.
 Some major cities including Quito, Ecuador and La Paz, Bolivia, as well as popular travel spots such as Kilimanjaro, Tanzania and Machu Picchu, Peru are at significantly higher elevations.
 If you are traveling to an area with high altitudes (above 8,000 feet) you should be aware of altitude illness mitigation, symptoms and reactions.